kartchnb/AutoTowersGenerator/README.md

 # AutoTowersPlugin
 This is a Cura plugin that automates the creation of 3D printer calibration towers.

+...
-“I ... am rarely happier than when spending an entire day programming my computer to perform automatically a task that would otherwise take me a good ten seconds to do by hand.”
+"I ... am rarely happier than when spending an entire day programming my computer to perform automatically a task that would otherwise take me a good ten seconds to do by hand."
 - Douglas Adams
+...

 This project stemmed from my own laziness and a love of automation.